sfiggins/katacoda-scenariosv2/kipday1/kube-scheduler/intro.md

-Welcome to your second workshop.
+The kube-scheduler is the component inside Kubernetes in charge of making sure your workloads are spread in the most efficient way across your Kubernetes cluster.
+However by default Kubernetes does not know much about your application, so you are responsible to provide information about your application to Kubernetes so the kube-scheduler can make informed decisions.

 This time we will put our troubleshooting hats on to figure what is wrong in our cluster.